CalDymos/M1S-VSCode/README.md

 - ...

 ## References / Thanks
-This extension is based on the Visual Basic extension shipped with VS Code and the design from AutoIt Extension from loganch.
+This extension is based on the "VBScript Extension for Visual Studio Code" from serpen.

-## Purpose
-This extension was founded to help developing with VBS in an buisness application (medico Klinische Dokumentation)